Vitamin D Alert in Palma: Who is liable when a supplement severely harms people?

 Critical analysis: There appear to have been failures on several levels.
 First, product control: Why was the deviation not detected earlier — at the manufacturer, the laboratory or an independent body?
 Second, the reporting culture: A recall is only as effective as the speed and transparency of the information.
 Anyone who informs consumers hesitantly or withholds data endangers lives.
 Third, market oversight: Dietary supplements sit between medicinal products and food law; precisely for that reason they need clear rules and enforcement powers.

 What is often missing in public debate is the voice of those affected and their aftercare.
 Reporting tends to be dominated by legal details and finger-pointing — but rarely by the question of how people with permanent organ damage are to be supported medically, psychologically and financially.
-The everyday reality of small vendors also receives too little attention: many sell products in small settings without legal resources or experience with complex recall processes.
+The everyday reality of small vendors also receives too little attention: many sell products in small settings without legal resources or experience with complex recall processes, as with an illegal filler treatment in Palma that led to hospitalisation and an arrest.
 The issue of threshold limits and laboratory standards is also too rarely discussed concretely: Which tests are mandatory?
 Who pays for retesting?

 A scene increasingly visible in Palma since the reports: people sitting on benches along the Passeig del Born, the whistle of a coffee kettle from a bar, an ambulance racing toward Son Espases — and an elderly couple nervously checking their vitamin bottles as they talk.
 Such small observations make the abstract danger tangible: these are neighbors, club members, people from the corner café.